Johannes Heykamp

+Archbishop of Utrecht from 1875 to 1882.

 Johannes Heykamp (Johannes Heijkamp) served as the sixteenth Archbishop of Utrecht from 1875 to 1892.
 A learned theologian, Heykamp is most remembered for summoning the conference that led to the Declaration of Utrecht.

 Early Ministry

 Before serving as Archbishop of Utrecht, Heykamp served as a parish priest in Schiedam.

 Archbishop of Utrecht

 Following the death of Henricus Loos, Archbishop of Utrecht, on 4 June 1873, Heykamp was consecrated Archbishop of Utrecht by Bishop Gaspardus Johannes Rinkel of Haarlem and Josef Hubert Reinkens of Bonn.

 Heykamp immediately nominated and consecrated Cornelius Diependaal as Old Catholic bishop of Deventer, so that the three Old Catholic sees of Utrecht, Haarlem and Deventer were all filled for the first time since Bishop Lambertus de Jong’s death in 1867.

 C.B.
 Moss described Heykamp as “a learned and saintly divine of the old school, still living in thought within the Roman Catholic world, the gates of which had been closed upon him.”